dwd/mls-protocol/draft-ietf-mls-protocol.md

   has access to the group's secrets.

 Initialization Key:
-: A short-lived HPKE key pair used to introduce a new client to a group.
+: A short-lived HPKE key pair {{!I-D.barnes-cfrg-hpke}} used to introduce a new client to a group.
 Initialization keys are published for each client (ClientInitKey).